ITPNYU/ICM-2015/README.md

 * Programming language discussion
   * General discussion of programming languages
   * History of creative coding frameworks
-      * Processing and p5.js (and what's processing.js?)
+      * Processing and p5.js (and what's processing.js?): [What is p5.js video](https://vimeo.com/channels/learningp5js/137979313)
       * openframeworks, cinder
       * max/msp dataflow programming
       * How does arduino fit in?